 Fructose – apples, cherries, mangoes, nashi pears, watermelon, sugar snap peas, honey, sweeteners (corn syrup, fructose, fruit juice concentrate).

-Polyols - apples, apricots, blackberries, cherries, lychees, nectarines, pears, peaches, plums, prunes, watermelon, avocados, cauliflower, mushrooms, snow peas, diet foods that claim to be sugar free or low-carb, sweeteners such as sorbitol, mannitol, maltitol and xylitol.
+Polyols – apples, apricots, blackberries, cherries, lychees, nectarines, pears, peaches, plums, prunes, watermelon, avocados, cauliflower, mushrooms, snow peas, diet foods that claim to be sugar-free or low-carb, sweeteners such as sorbitol, mannitol, maltitol, and xylitol.

-Perhaps is seems like a lot of foods to miss out on but be strong, it might be worth it for the relief, plus when you see the list of 'allowed' foods further on you won't be so depressed.
+Perhaps it seems like a lot of foods to miss out on but be strong, it might be worth it for the relief, plus when you see the list of ‘allowed’ foods further on you won’t be so depressed.

 How to start a low FODMAP diet…

 If you believe you may benefit from a low FODMAP diet, the first step is to contact your dietitian, these things are always best done in the company of a professional.
-A dietitian will be able to determine if a low FODMAP diet is the correct approach for you.
+A dietitian will be able to determine if a low FODMAP diet is a correct approach for you.
 They may recommend you purchase or loan from a library, Dr. Sue Shepherd’s book, Food Intolerance Management Plan.
 It is very informative, with a step by step approach to the low FODMAP diet and contains many great recipes.

 The low FODMAP diet recommends you strictly avoid all high FODMAP foods, such as those listed above, for two months.
 If your symptoms have improved you can then begin to re-introduce certain FODMAP groups to see if you can tolerate them.
 This food challenge is best undertaken with the guidance of a registered dietitian because they will be well placed to interpret reactions and make suggestions.

 Before you start a low FODMAP diet you can have a breath hydrogen test to ascertain whether or not you have fructose or lactose malabsorption.
 If you do you will know to exclude these from the re-challenge when you begin to add high FODMAP foods back into your diet.
-Perhaps a blessing or a curse if you are already on a gluten free diet...
+Perhaps a blessing or a curse if you are already on a gluten-free diet…

 Low FODMAP foods